IF YOU OR SOMEONE YOU KNOW IS EXPERIENCING DOMESTIC VIOLENCE, PLEASE CALL OUR 24-HOUR CRISIS & INFORMATION LINE: 303-318-9989.

 Safety On The Job And In The Public

 - Decide who at work you will inform of your situation.
 This should include office or building security.
-Provide a picture of your batterer if possible.
+Provide a picture of your abuser if possible.

-- Inform your children's school, daycare, etc., about who has permission to pick-up your children.
+- Inform your children's school or day-care about who has permission to pick up your children.

 - Devise a safety plan for when you leave work.
 Have someone escort you to your car, bus or train and walk with you until you are safely on your way.

-- Use a variety of routes to go home by if possible.
-Think about what you would do if something happened while going home (i.e. in your car, or the bus, etc.)
+- If possible, use a variety of routes to go home.
+Think about what you would do if something happened while going home (i.e. in your car or on the bus).

 Your Safety And Emotional Health